sylqiu/tof_rgbd_processing/README.md

 ## ToF FlyingThings3D dataset

 You can download the RGB-Depth dataset (~20GB) [here](https://drive.google.com/drive/folders/1XASaOfcp3TzQJ0A2fMaXex-0eihha0vg?usp=sharing).
 The _loader.py_ file is responsible for loading this dataset.
-Since the original transient rendering is too large to host on Drive.

-**Update 17 March, 2020**: We provide the original blender&pbrt files in the same folder with code about generating the data.
+**Update 17 March, 2020**: Since the original transient rendering is too large to host on Drive, we provide the original blender&pbrt files in the same Drive folder with code on generating the data.

 Note that our data generation follows the protocol from Su et al. Deep End-to-End Time-of-Flight Imaging, CVPR 2018.